-Continental etiquettes and specifically European manners can be a major conundrum for American visitors which is avoidable with some practice and prior reading up.
-In USA, our informal bonhomie may be perceived to be well mannered but the cheek kiss test will floor you!
-How many times, and which cheek comes first?
-Whether a first visit, or as a frequent traveller, some essential tips help avoid the ‘Arrogant American Tourist’ branding, in Europe.
+Continental etiquette and specifically European manners can be a major conundrum for American visitors, something which is avoidable with some practice and prior reading up.
+In the USA, our informal bonhomie may be perceived to be well-mannered but that is not the same around the world.
+Whether on your first visit, or as a frequent traveler, some essential tips help avoid the ‘Arrogant American Tourist’ branding, in Europe.

 1. ‘Library voice’

 Whether in public places or in informal discussions with people, you need to drastically reduce your volume.
-In America, we talk rather animatedly and very loudly, and our voices echo clearly in the museums, cathedrals, and restaurants of Europe.
+In America, people talk rather animatedly and very loudly, and their voices echo clearly in the museums, cathedrals, and restaurants of Europe.
 Pause and listen to any conversation between some Britishers.
 Evaluate mentally their volume/tenor on a sound scale of 1 to 10.
 Then evaluate some Americans talking.
-You need not be close by to hear every spoken word of that conversation.
+You need not be close-by to hear every spoken word of that conversation.
 The liberal use of the library voice and not the gym voice really helps.

 2. Social niceties are important